catalyst-cloud/catalystcloud-docs/source/tutorials/docker-getting-started-with-swarm-mode-tutorial-on-the-catalyst-cloud.rst

 #######################################################################
-Docker "getting started with swarm mode" tutorial on the Catalyst Cloud
+Docker "getting started with swarm mode" tutorial on the Sky TV
 #######################################################################

 The Docker Engine 1.12 includes a new feature known as `swarm mode`_ which